cleaner-bot/website/README.md

-# Mr. Clean
+# The Cleaner

-Mr. Clean's website.
+The Cleaners's website.